Red tide is spreading among most of Bay County shorelines

 Beachgoers in Panama City Beach said symptoms feel stronger than ever this week.
 Red tide brings with it sneezing and coughing for some.

-“I didn’t really smell it, but I had a runny nose,” said visitor Michele Sage and her two children.
+“I didn’t really smell it, but I had a runny nose,” visitor Michele Sage said.

+That was the reaction for many near Panama City Beaches the past few days due to Gulf sampling showing high levels of red tide blooms.

-“The samples that they took did show elevated levels pretty much from MB Miller Pier out in Panama City Beach down to Mexico Beach,” said Bay County Health Department Public Information Officer Joe Scully.
+“The samples that they took did show elevated levels pretty much from MB Miller Pier out in Panama City Beach down to Mexico Beach,” Bay County Health Department Public Information Officer Joe Scully said.

+Health officials said the majority of the shoreline is covered by this algae bloom.

-“For me personally I will have an itchy throat and a little bit of a cough,” said Scully.
+“For me personally, I will have an itchy throat and a little bit of a cough,” Scully said.

-“It was a little bit interesting, we went for a walk late last night and this one loves the water and this one typically does but he kept seeing these dead fish washing up,” said Sage who worries about whether the beach is safe for her children after seeing bones wash ashore.
+“It was a little bit interesting, we went for a walk late last night and this one loves the water and this one typically does but he kept seeing these dead fish washing up,” Sage, who worries about whether the beach is safe for her children after seeing bones wash ashore, said.

 Scully said there is no saying when the shoreline will be rid of the red tide, but cold fronts do help to push it away.